myee4/cs1470-Final-Project/README.md

 stabilization function that terminates training once the model trains for 3 consecutive epochs without improving accuracy by more than 2.5% points.

+Note: The learning rate argument is limited to be between 0 and 1, but if you want to reproduce the results of the Simple Model that are explained in the written report, you will need a learning rate of 1000.
+This can be manually changed by removing the upper bound constraint on line 146 in `main.py`.

 ## /models

 This directory contains 3 python files `enhanced_model.py`, `combined_models.py`, and `simple_models.py`